 9. Prescription glasses – 6 per cent.
 If they’re not in your pocket where they belong, they’re in the drawer beside your book.
 Hotels won’t throw out glasses right away.
 If you get in touch with the front desk, you can arrange to have them shipped back to you.

 10. Wallet – 2 per cent.
 Don’t forget your wallet.
 Always double check your wallet.
-The risks for identity theft aside, the hassle of replacing all your IDs, debit and credit cards make this a huge pain.
+The risks for identity theft aside, the hassle of replacing all your IDs, debit and credit cards make this a huge pain, especially if you went through all the hassle of getting a US Credit Card for Canadian citizens.
+Just losing it in a hotel room is a bad way to pay yourself for the effort!

 For this report, the Leger Marketing group surveyed over 1,500 Canadians earlier this year.